-Darvocet-N 100 is a popular pain reliever containing propoxyphene and
+Darvocet-N 100 is a popular pain reliever containing propoxyphene and acetaminophen.

-mild to moderate pain, such as that caused by a bad toothache or the aftermath of minor surgery.
+Propoxyphene, a mild synthetic analgesic, is almost as effective as codeine.
+In combination with acetaminophen, it offers relief for mild to moderate pain, such as that caused by a bad toothache or the aftermath of minor surgery.

 Side Effects and Interactions